-Lethal baiting with sodium fluoroacetate (1080) is considered to be one of the most effective methods of quickly reducing feral pig numbers.
-1080 is an odourless, tasteless, concentrated solution that has a coloured dye added for identification of the toxin.
-It is incorporated into a suitable bait material and offered along a trail or in a bait station.
-Free feeding with non-toxic bait is performed for a number of days prior to laying poisoned baits and is an essential step in a baiting program.
-In some jurisdictions, aerial application of bait may be an effective means for dealing with specific feral pig problems although a number of restrictions apply.
-A disadvantage of using 1080 is that it carries a high risk of non-target poisoning due to the larger doses required to kill feral pigs.
+Poisoning with sodium fluoroacetate (1080) is considered to be one of the most effective methods of quickly reducing feral pig numbers.
+1080 is an odourless, tasteless concentrated solution that is incorporated into bait material and offered either in bait stations, where many baits are laid in one area, or by cluster style aerial baiting (a number of restrictions apply).
 Whilst there is no physiological data on the action of 1080 on feral pigs, the Relative Humaneness Matrix (Sharp and Saunders 2011) rated 1080 as relatively less humane than sodium nitrite.